Blinman: Attractions

 Tourists travel to this area to enjoy the Outback of South Australia and to see the ancient geology of the area.
 The town is close to Brachina Gorge and Parachilna Gorge.
 These two rarely have flowing water in them.
 Also nearby are the Blinman Pools.
-The town is a stop off on the way to Arkaroola.
-The copper mine at one end of the town is another attraction.
+The town is a stop-off on the way to Arkaroola.
+The copper mine at one end of the town is a popular attraction.

-The town itself boasts a pub, general store, a church and a cafe/gallery.
+Blinman itself has a pub, general store, a church and a cafe/gallery.
 There are tennis courts, a golf course and a cricket pitch, though they see sporadic use.
-Fuel is not available.
+Fuel is not available in the town.

 Cook Out Back festival

 Cook Out Back is a relaxed campfire cooking competition held over the Labour Day long weekend in October, involving a roast prepared using a camp oven on a bed of coals.
 The event attracts more than 500 people to the town, who camp throughout the area.
 As the biggest event on the town's calendar, it brings significant tourist income.